 - Must have a satisfactory academic standing, with a program GPA of at least 70%

-- We will follow up with you to arrange an interview to determine your suitability for the program and discuss your options.
+- After the application deadline, eligible students will be asked to book a meeting to determine your suitability for the program and discuss your options.

-The Arts Internship Program can help connect you with part-time, unpaid support for your community organization.
+An Arts Work Experience Internship (AWEI) can help connect you with part-time support for your community organization.
 University of Regina Arts students major in a broad range of Social Sciences and Humanities.
 These students bring a broad range of skills, talents and experiences to the work place.

 Who is eligible to receive an intern placement?